Switch bank account

 We’ll leave your old account open and you'll need to arrange the transfer of any credit payments (eg, your salary) to your new Barclays account.
 It takes longer than 7 working days and isn't covered by the Current Account Switching Guarantee.

-We'll transfer an amount up to the funding limit you’ve choosen to your old account.
-You'll be able to change this amount up until 5pm on day 6 of the switch by coming into a branch.
+We'll transfer an amount up to the funding limit you’ve chosen to your old account.
+You'll be able to change this amount up until 5pm on day six of the switch by visiting a branch.
 We'll need to agree to the amount and it needs to be enough to clear any overdrawn balance or overdraft so we can close your old account.